 The poem, Reminiscence, by Elizabeth Jennings is about experiencing love in childhood and adulthood.
 As the very title of the poem suggests itself that it is about the nostalgic feeling of childhood.
-The poet comparing her childhood with the adulthood says that her childhood was honest and innocence.
+The poet, comparing her childhood with the adulthood, says that her childhood was honest and innocent.
 Love in her childhood was neither complicated nor violently emotional.
 Remembering her childhood, the poet says that she could live her life as she wished.

 The poet says where her childhood was a “glittering landscape” of life, her adulthood was a “stony landscape” with full of life meanings.
-In her childhood she had to make sense of everything, but in her childhood she never tried to draw meaning out of anything.
-Everything in her childhood was as clear as water, but in her adulthood everything was full of complications and sophistications.
-So, the poet was happy alone in her childhood, but in her adulthood she neither wants to learn nor understand anything in her life.
+In her childhood, she had to make sense of everything, but in her childhood, she never tried to draw meaning out of anything.
+Everything in her childhood was as clear as water, but in her adulthood, everything was full of complications and sophistication.
+So, the poet was happy alone in her childhood, but in her adulthood, she neither wants to learn nor understand anything in her life.

 Structure of Reminiscence